Quantum homogenization in non-Markovian collisional model: Non-Markovian Homogenization with different kind of interaction

-The plots in Fig. \ref{z-theta}, Fig. \ref{x-theta} and Fig. \ref{y-theta} show the validity of the expression in Eq. (\ref{nutheta-2}).
-In each of these plots, the system state approaches to the initial ancilla state for large $n$.
+We have also checked numerically for a large number of randomly generated values of $\alpha$, $\delta$, $\theta$, and $\phi$, the system state approaches to the initial ancilla state for large $n$.
+In Fig. \ref{pstheta-numerics}, we plotted the final fidelity for the initial system state $\rho_0^S=1/2(\mathds{1}+\sigma_x)$ after $n=2000$ collisions for $10^5$ sets of randomly generated values of $\alpha$, $\delta$, $\theta$, and $\phi$.
+The plot illustrates that for all values of $\alpha$, $\delta$, $\theta$, and $\phi$, homogenization is achieved.
+Same conclusion is obtained for other five states also.

+Nature of fidelity with different $\theta$ and $\phi$ is explained later.
+Next, similarly to the case of PSWAP scenario, in Fig. \ref{pstheta-2-new}, we provide two plots for fidelity with no. of collisions.
+In Fig. \ref{pstheta-2-new}(a), we vary $\alpha$ with fixed $\delta$, and in Fig. \ref{pstheta-2-new}(b), we vary $\delta$ with fixed $\alpha$.
+Similar characteristics as PSWAP is also observed here, which provides a sound justification about no exceptional behavior of fidelity for any parameter values.

 Having justified this for six initial system states numerically, the next step is to generalize it for an arbitrary initial state of the system.
 For this, one proceeds along exactly the similar lines as in previous section and finally obtains,